-In order to improve the vertical interpolation, incremental interpolation was introduced.
-The method utilizes global model short range forecast as a guess and vertically interpolates the difference between the model guess and the forcings at the pressure levels.
+To improve the vertical interpolation, incremental interpolation was introduced.
+The method utilizes global model short-range forecast as a guess and vertically interpolates the difference between the model guess and the forcings at the pressure levels.
 This incremental interpolation significantly improved the regional simulation at all numbers of forcing field levels, but the improvement was most significant at very low numbers of levels.
-Even 3 levels in the forcing field were sufficient to produce as accurate a regional simulation as the one in which 17 forcing field levels were used without incremental interpolation.
-The improvement was apparent for 2-meter temperature and 10-meter winds, but was more moderate for precipitation.
-Efforts to examine the cause of this difference in the impact of the parameters are left for future work.
+Even three levels in the forcing field were sufficient to produce as accurate a regional simulation as the one in which 17 forcing field levels were used without incremental interpolation.
+The improvement was apparent for 2-m temperature and 10-m winds but was more moderate for precipitation.
 The incremental interpolation in time also worked excellently, allowing the use of daily output for reasonably accurate downscaling.

-Additional incremental interpolation experiments for downscaling MIROC

-(one of the members that participated in CMIP3), demonstrated that incremental interpolation also works for the downscaling of coarse resolution simulations and analysis which are completely independent from the model used in the downscaling.
+Additional incremental interpolation experiments for downscaling MIROC (one of the members that participated in CMIP3), demonstrated that incremental interpolation also works for the downscaling of coarseresolution simulations and analysis that are completely independent from the model used in the downscaling.

-The shortcoming of incremental interpolation is that it requires a global (or regional) forecast model integration.
-However, since the integration of a coarse resolution global model is fairly inexpensive compared to the regional model, the overhead for incremental interpolation is probably of the order of 10-20%, but this is strongly dependent on the regional model domain size and resolution.
+The shortcoming of incremental interpolation is that it requires a coarse-resolution global (or regional) forecast model integration.
+However, since the integration of a coarse-resolution global model is fairly inexpensive relative to the regional model, the overhead for incremental interpolation is probably on the order of 10%- 15%, but this is strongly dependent on the regionalmodel domain size and resolution.

 The relation between incremental interpolation and double nesting should also be noted here.
-From the point of view of the incremental interpolation, double nesting is identical to producing a guess field at the lateral boundaries, except that the guess is used as a lateral boundary value for the second regional model integration without correction.
-The incremental interpolation method corrects the guess using pressure level values from the forcing field levels at the given lateral boundary location, which should better agree with the external forcing fields.
-In this sense, double nesting is a version of incremental interpolation without using pressure level data.
+From the point of view of the incremental interpolation, double nesting is identical to producing a guess field at the lateral boundaries, except that the guess is used as a lateral boundary value for the nested regional-model integration without correction.
+The incremental interpolation method corrects the guess using pressure level values from the forcing field levels at the given lateral boundary